debug-ito/greskell/README.md

 getKnows = unsafeCastEnd knowsInfo
 ```

-By putting them all together, we can write and read data to/from the graph database like the following.
+Now, by putting them all together, we can write and read data to/from the graph database like the following.

 ```haskell graph_io
 addKnows :: Name -> Double -> Binder (Walk SideEffect VPerson EKnows)